-RECOVERY OF A SUBSISTENCE WAY OF LIFE: ASSESSMENTS OF RESOURCE HARVESTS IN CORDOVA, CHENEGA, TATITLEK, PORT GRAHAM, AND NANWALEK, ALASKA SINCE THE EXXON VALDEZ OIL SPILL-FINAL DRAFT
+RECOVERY OF A SUBSISTENCE WAY OF LIFE: ASSESSMENTS OF RESOURCE HARVESTS IN CORDOVA, CHENEGA, TATITLEK, PORT GRAHAM, AND NANWALEK, ALASKA SINCE THE EXXON VALDEZ OIL SPILL by Jacqueline M. Keating, David Koster, and James M. Van Lanen Alaska Department of Fish and Game Division of Subsistence, Anchorage